shushriya06/Sports-backend/README.md

 ## Documentation
 __Problem 1:__
-Endpoint /tour/matches returns all the matches for a given tour name.
+Endpoint `/tour/matches` returns all the matches for a given tour name.
 The endpoint latency increases linearly with the number of tours.
 Modify the endpoint to increase the performance.<br/>
 __My Solution-__ To reduce the latency, I have opted for pagination.
-So, now the endpoint accepts `limit` and `page` as parameters and returns results as per them where `limit` is the number of responses that the service returns in one chunk and `page` is the chunk number of response that we want to get.
+So, now the endpoint accepts `limit` and `page` as parameters and returns response as per them.
+Here `limit` is the number of responses that the service returns in one chunk and `page` is the chunk number of response that we want to get.
 The default value of `limit` is 10 and that of `page` is 1.
 Example: `http://localhost:3000/tour/matches?name=Indian Premier League, 2023&limit=2&page=1`

 __Problem 2:__
-Modify the endpoint /sport/tour/match to also return match's id, startTime and format.<br/>
+Modify the endpoint `/sport/tour/match` to also return match's id, startTime and format.<br/>
 __My Solution-__ To return these additional information, the sql query present in models corresponding to this endpoint present in `getAllSportsToursAndMatches` has been modified.
 Example: `http://localhost:3000/sport/tour/match`.
 This now return match id, start time and format of the test as well along with other details.

 __Problem 3:__
-Requirement: News Support for Matches and Tours Functional Requirements:
+Requirement: News Support for Matches and Tours<br/>
+Functional Requirements:<br/>
-    1. News can be created for a match or a tour.
+    1. News can be created for a match or a tour.<br/>
-    2. Each news created for a match also belongs to the corresponding tour.
+    2. Each news created for a match also belongs to the corresponding tour.<br/>
-    3. Each news created for a tour also belongs to the corresponding sport.
+    3. Each news created for a tour also belongs to the corresponding sport.<br/>
-Technical Requirements:
+Technical Requirements:<br/>
-    1. Create an endpoint to create news.
+    1. Create an endpoint to create news<br/>
-    2. Create an endpoint to fetch news by match id
+    2. Create an endpoint to fetch news by match id<br/>
-    3. Create an endpoint to fetch news by tour id
+    3. Create an endpoint to fetch news by tour id<br/>
-    4. Create an endpoint to fetch news by sport id News Model
+    4. Create an endpoint to fetch news by sport id<br/>
+`News Model
 {
     title: string,
     description: string
-}<br/>
+}`<br/>
 __My Solution-__ To cater this, the database schema has been modified and an additional table `news` has been added.
 This table will have match_id, tour_id, sport_id associated with each news(wherever applicable).
 And this table will be used to fetch the news by match id, tour id and sport id.

 To create a news, POST method is used.
 The news can be created: